Kiefer Sherwood: Anaheim Ducks

+Colorado Avalanche

 As an impending restricted free agent following the conclusion of his entry-level deal, Sherwood was not tendered a qualifying offer by the Ducks and was released to free agency on October 9, 2020.
 He was soon signed on the opening day of free agency to a one-year, two-way contract with the Colorado Avalanche, who then re-signed him to another one-year, two-way deal on July 22, 2021.

+Nashville Predators

 As a free agent again preceding the 2022–23 season, Sherwood was signed to a one-year, two-way contract with the Nashville Predators on July 14, 2022.

+Vancouver Canucks

 After playing in 68 games for the Predators and establishing himself as an NHL regular in the 2023–24 season, Sherwood signed a two-year, $3 million contract as a free agent with the Vancouver Canucks on July 1, 2024.
-He achieved his first NHL hat-trick, which was a natural hat-trick in a 3–1 win over the Avalanche on December 16, 2024.
+He achieved his first NHL hat trick, which was a natural hat trick in a 3–1 win over the Avalanche on December 16, 2024.
 He scored the goals in each of the three periods, among them a shorthanded tally in the second period.
 By the end of the game, the Canucks' thirtieth of the season, Sherwood had already surpassed his career-high single-season goal total.
-On October 30, 2025 he scored a hat trick against the St. Louis Blues, scoring in each of the three periods to lead the Canucks to a 4-3 win in overtime.
+On October 30, 2025, he scored a hat trick against the St. Louis Blues, scoring in each of the three periods to lead the Canucks to a 4–3 win in a shootout.

+San Jose Sharks

+On January 19, 2026, Sherwood was traded to the San Jose Sharks in exchange for Cole Clayton and second-round picks in 2026 and 2027.
+He signed a five-year contract extension on March 4, 2026.

 Personal life

-Sherwood was born to his parents Roger and Yuko in Columbus, Ohio, and is of half-Japanese descent.
+Sherwood was born to Roger and Yuko in Columbus, Ohio, and is of half-Japanese descent.
 His younger brother Kole has also appeared in several NHL games.
-Sherwood married his wife Ariel Sherwood, on July 26, 2025.
-The couple share a dog named Luca.